-- 1. If you are a singer or you play an instrument you could study GCSE Music or WJEC Level 2 Vocational Award in Performing Arts (see pages on GCSE Music and Performing Arts). - 2.
-If you are an actor/dancer or singer, and interested in backstage production roles (stage management/sound/lighting) you could choose GCSE Drama WJEC Level 2 Vocational Award in Performing Arts (see page on Performing Arts) or GCSE Drama.
+- 1. If your main interest is acting, you should choose GCSE Drama, where you will be taught by Drama Specialists.(see page on Drama) - 2.
+If you are a singer or you play an instrument you could study GCSE Music or WJEC Level 2 Vocational Award in Performing Arts (see pages on GCSE Music and Performing Arts). - 3.
+If you are an actor/dancer or singer, and interested in backstage production roles (stage management/sound/lighting) you could choose GCSE Drama WJEC Level 2 Vocational Award in Performing Arts (see page on Performing Arts).